VienThanh12/Phone-Book-Project/README.md

   - ReactJs
 ### Back-End:
 - Language:
   - Javascript
+  - Node.js
 - Framework:
-    - Node.js
+    - Express.js
-    - Express
+    - Mongoose
 ### Database:
-- MongoDB and Mongoose
+- MongoDB

 > I also used **Render** to deploy the app to the internet and **MongoDB Atlas** to save the data.